Remembering Indy’s coldest day on record

 How to weather the weather today

-Don’t forget to check in on our city’s inclement weather resources and take a peek at what the rest of the season has in store for us.
+Don’t forget to check in on our city’s inclement weather resources and take a peek at what the rest of the week has in store for us.
 Who knows, maybe this will be a record-breaking year after all.

 More from INDYtoday